 The first thing to understand when purchasing an inexpensive golf disc is that plastic type matters.
 Most of the major disc manufacturers produce their popular discs in multiple plastics.
 While you might think you found a a popular disc mold at a really great price, you’re really just getting the crappy plastic version of the disc.

 While most of the really cheap discs are available in the low grade plastics, there are still quality, durable, discs available in affordable plastics.
-The nice thing is that for putters and some midrange discs, for frisbees that you are not going to throw with all your power and might, the base plastic versions are very acceptable.
-These are great discs at a great price.
+The nice thing is that for putters and some midrange discs, for frisbees that you are not going to throw at max power, the base plastic versions are very acceptable.
+These are great discs at a great price!
+The discs we recommend below can all be purchased for less than $15 each.

 PROS